 Pokemon Go has taken the world by storm.
 Nintendo have done it again.
 Just like the Nintendo Wii changed video game players from couch potatoes into physically active game participants...

-This is the first post in a series of performance resilience blogs that we will be producing over the coming months.
 Performance resilience is the ability to ensure the performance of your commercial or home-made appliance in any data center environment.
 In other words, to ensure that your performance monitoring, cybersecurity or forensics appliance is resilient to common data center issues, such as badly configured networks, inability to specify desired connection type, time sync, power, space, etc.

-In this first blog, we will look at deduplication and how support of deduplication in your SmartNIC ensures performance resilience when data center environments are not configured properly – router and switch SPAN ports specifically.
+In this blog, we will look at deduplication and how support of deduplication in your SmartNIC ensures performance resilience when data center environments are not configured properly – router and switch SPAN ports specifically.

 Assume the worst